ctavolazzi/treasuretavernhq-web/scripts/README.md

 - Or call directly:
   - bash scripts/png-to-webp.sh

-### Planned consolidation
+### Consolidation status

-- Migrate canonical implementations from utils/scripts/ into scripts/ so this directory becomes the single source of truth.
+- scripts/ is the single source of truth for shell scripts.
-- Keep CLI flags/behavior stable to preserve automation.
+- utils/scripts/ will be deprecated; references should point to scripts/.

 ### Notes